cjp0421/jammming2024/README.md

 React + TypeScript + Vite + MUI + Netlify

 **Features**
-- Connects to a user's Spotify account
+- Connects to a user's Spotify account using PKCE authorization flow
 - Allows a user to search Spotify for artists
 - Allows a user to see the albums of an artist with one click
 - Allows a user to search Spotify for albums